Lake Winnisquam Sunrise – Triptych

 This triptych has a history.
 Its current subject – Lake Winnisquam at dawn – was not its first incarnation.

-For the finished triptych, I wanted slightly more vivid colors, but a similar sense of calm, beauty, and peace.
+For this particular triptych, I wanted slightly more vivid colors, but a similar sense of calm, beauty, and peace.

 The first attempt – the full-sized acrylic sketch